 One of Japan's most famous samurai battles took place at Dan-no-Ura between the Heike and Genji clans in 1185.
 Akuma-jinju Shrine east of JR Shimonoseki Station is dedicated to child-emperor Antoku who was killed there.
 The "Bombardment of Shimonoseki", another famous battle, took place in 1864 when a combined Britain, Holland, France and US navy fleet attacked the city in reprisal for attacks on their trading vessels by rebel Choshu clans.

-Yamaguchi City (山口市) is the smallest prefectural capital in Japan with only 142,236 (2003) people.
+Yamaguchi City (山口市) is one of the smallest prefectural capital in Japan with only 194,858 (2014) people.
 It is the center of politics and education in the prefecture but, despite being a pleasant and attractive city, is mostly ignored by businesses and tourists.
 On the other hand, 5-story pagoda Ruriko-ji, dating from the Warring States period when Yamaguchi City was an alternative capital to Kyoto, St Francis Xavier Memorial Cathedral and the Yamaguchi art, history and prefectural museums are all in the city.

 Japan's largest karst formation, the Akiyoshi Plateau, is located to the northwest of the city.